♦ 1 Watt Stereo-4 Watts Bridged

 Pure Single Ended Class A OTL

 The original design has been completely revisited.
-It has been made simpler, easier to build, much lower cost, and quieter.
+It has been made simpler, very easy to build, much lower cost, and quieter.
 Distortion levels are very low.
 There is nothing to adjust or go out of calibration.
 Heat has been dropped to only 180 watts which is much easier to live with.
+Perfect for use with Horns and Ear Speakers.
+Also excellent for use in smaller rooms with more typical speakers.

 The design went from three tubes per channel to two and the idle current through them has been reduced which will allow them to last much longer.

 Consequently, power has been reduced but most people use these types of amps with speakers that only require one watt.
 Power doubles into 16 ohms and distortion cuts in half.
 It does surprisingly well with 8 ohm speakers with a 95 dB sensitivity such as the Tangband designs shown on this website.
 To maximize performance, we have designed a low cost 16 ohm matching speaker that you can build.
+Full plans are here.
 This is a top performing speaker that works extremely well with all Transcendent Sound amps.
+Coupled with this amp, fairly large rooms will be filled with sound.
 If more power is desired, the amp can be bridged into mono which will yield 4 watts into 8 ohms and 5 into 16.
 (Power does not double in bridged mode because the amp runs out of voltage.)
-If you build the matching speaker, monoblocks will not be necessary.
+If you build the matching 16 ohm speaker, monoblocks will not be necessary except in very large rooms.

 Transcendent Sound has always strived to bring the audiophile top notch performance at low, affordable proces.
 Mating the new Mini Beast with the Slider, building the Raspberry Pi DAC and the matching 16 ohm speaker, will create an outstanding system for less than $3000.
 In todays Hi-end world, that is a super bargain.